Iran–United States relations during the first Trump administration: Drone incidents and cyber retaliation

 seen here off the coast of Australia, was deployed to the Persian Gulf in June 2019 as a result of increased tensions between US and Iran.

 Tensions between the U.S. and Iran escalated significantly in June 2019.
 On June 20, Iran shot down a U.S. RQ-4A Global Hawk drone, claiming it had violated Iranian airspace.
 The U.S. denied this, stating it was in international airspace.
-President Trump initially ordered a retaliatory military strike but canceled it after learning about potential casualties.
+President Trump initially ordered a retaliatory military strike but canceled it, saying he did so to prevent expected casualties.
 In retaliation, the U.S. conducted cyberattacks on Iran's missile control systems.
 On June 24, Trump imposed new sanctions on Iranian leadership, including Supreme Leader Ali Khamenei.
 Iran, meanwhile, refused to negotiate unless the sanctions were lifted.
 The U.S. continued to deploy military assets to the region, including fighter jets.

+The British seizure of an Iranian-owned oil tanker near Gibraltar on July 4 was alleged by Iran and Spain to have been carried out on behalf of the US, with a BBC reporter saying it appeared to have at least been acting on US-provided intelligence.

 On July 18, according to the Pentagon, took defensive action against an Iranian drone that had closed with the ship in the Persian Gulf to approximately 1000 yd and jammed the drone, causing downing of the aircraft.
 Iran's Deputy Foreign Minister Seyed Abbas Araghchi denied any of the country's drones had been brought down.
 Iran showed footage of the USS Boxer in a move to disprove Donald Trump's claims that the US shot down an Iranian drone in the Gulf.

 On 15 September 2019, Iran rejected American accusations of conducting drone attacks on Saudi Arabia's oil fields.
 Iran also warned that it is ready for a "full-fledged" war.